proglangbase/bbhw/code/erlang/README.md

 # Erlang/OTP

 [Erlang] is a [Functional Programming] language developed by Ericsson specifically for development of telephony applications.
 The [OTP] is a set of libraries, written in Erlang, comprising the Erlang interpreter, compiler, and runtime shell.

 This Erlang script has been tested under Windows and [WSL2] running [Ubuntu].

 ## Installing the OTP

 Under Linux, the `run` command will optionally install a local copy of the OTP, if a global one is not found, before running the Erlang script.
 It takes about 10 minutes to install.

 There is no command to run the script under Windows and [Installing the OTP] globally is the best option for Windows and Linux.

 ## Usage

+### Files

+- `bbhw.erl` defines the `bbhw` module.
+It may be compiled with the Erlang shell `erl` and it's public functions `main()` and `main(arg)` called directly.

+- `bbhw.exs` is an Elixir script that imports `bbhw.ex` and passes any command line arguments to `main(arg)`.

+- `bbhw-orig.erl` is the original, much more verbose and segmented, version of the `bbhw` module.

 ### Parameters